A Call For Change

 That's what I mean.
 It's like, you know, killing people.

-This is literally insanity because that same day, Colorado.
-Yeah.
+This is, this is in, this is literally insanity because that same day, Colorado, yeah.

-School shooting, like literally watching the news and it went from, oh my God, he just got assassinated to now we're gonna break your news.
-We're gonna go to Denver.
+School shooting, like literally watching the news, and it went from, oh my God, he just got assassinated to now we're going to break your news.
+We're going to go to Denver.

 The woman on the bus got stabbed